Gabriella439/slides/nix-derivation/slides.md

 # Minimal derivation

-A Nix derivation is a Bash script that creates a file or directory at `$out`
+A Nix derivation is a script that creates a file or directory at `$out`

 The following minimal Nix derivation creates an empty file: